Andrew-Helmer/pmj-cpp/docs/sample_usage.md

 If you shuffle a sequence with blue-noise characteristics, you'll likely lose those blue noise characteristics.

 <sub>\* "Balanced" here refers to the property of sub-sequence stratification.
-When generating the PMJ(0,2) samples, after generating N samples, where N is an odd power of two, the next N/2 samples and the N/2 samples following that should each be stratified in the (0,2) intervals.
-Refer to Christensen et al. for more information.*</sub>
+When generating the PMJ(0,2) samples, after generating N samples, where N is an odd power of two, the next N/2 samples, and the N/2 samples after that, should each be stratified in the (0,2) intervals.
+Refer to Christensen et al. for more information.</sub>

 ## (Do not use) Cranley-Patterson Rotations